 If you're a Mac user, you might be wondering about editing GoPro videos with iMovie.
 Is it possible?
 Is it a good idea?
 Spoiler alert: the answer is YES!
 And in this post, I'm going to cover 5 (plus!) reasons why I think it's an excellent idea to edit GoPro videos with iMovie.

-Before I dig in, I want to let you know I’m hosting a free 5-day iMovie workshop, and that’s coming up on April 3rd.
-It’s all online, it’s 5-days only, and there will be a lesson, plus a Facebook LIVE video every day of the workshop!
-So if you’re new to editing with iMovie (or you’re not new but want to dive deeper), then this workshop is for you!
-It’s going to be tons of fun!
-You can sign up at vidpromom.com/imovieworkshop or hit the image below to sign up now.
+Before I dive in, I want to let you know about my new course, Strikingly Simple Edits (with iMovie)!
+If you're new to editing with iMovie (or you're not new but want to dive deeper), then this course is for you!
+You can enroll for instant access at vidpromom.com/imovieenroll or hit the image below to sign up now.